 This secondary form of abuse takes place when victims finally find the courage to speak up or reach out for help.
 Rather than being believed or receiving support, victims are minimized, criticized, ignored and even shunned by therapists, family, friends, church, or professional communities.
 Double Abuse® causes more harm to victims and significantly exacerbates their trauma.
 For a greater description of Double Abuse®, please see Double Abuse® PDF.

 A victim is a person of any age who suffers physical, sexual, mental/psychological emotional and/or criminal harm.

-An abuser is one who forces physical, sexual, mental, and/or emotional harm upon another.
+An abuser is one who forces physical, sexual, mental, psychological and/or emotional harm upon another.